 Partial dentures are fitted in place of missing teeth on the top or bottom jaw.
 They are meant to provide the same structure and function of natural teeth.
 In other words, they serve to maintain your natural appearance and are a necessary support for the remaining natural teeth when it comes to biting and chewing.
 If the gap from the missing teeth is left unfilled, the remaining natural teeth will have more strain placed on them and may eventually shift to fill the gap.
 This causes issues with your bite.
 In addition, the gaps created by shifting teeth make room for plaque and tartar and consequently dental caries and gum disease.

 While adjacent teeth adjacent teeth can support partial dentures, they are often recommended when the teeth that would serve as abutments are not strong enough for other dental replacement options such as a dental bridge.
 As such, partial dentures may be held in place by a gum-colored synthetic base, a metal frame or clasps, or by natural-looking connectors known as precision attachments.
+Our office is please to offer our patients same-day dentures, or immediate dentures, which can be an appropriate solution for certain individuals.

 Schedule your consultation for complete or partial dentures with us and have your dental structures and natural smile restored to their usual appeal and full function.
 If you prefer making your appointment before the visit, call us, Medhat Dental Excellence at (773) 774-4611 any time to make your booking.